 As much as you wish everyone understood what you’re going through and what you need, they don’t.
 This is why you must be firm but kind.
 You must speak up and be unafraid to ask for what you want.

-One example is that I wanted a chocolate dessert every night like everyone else.
-The first two nights they served me some vanilla-like pudding, which I didn’t want at all.
-I asked my waiter if I could have any gluten-free chocolate dessert every night (a standing order) and he was elated to accommodate me.
+I asked my waiter if I could have a gluten-free chocolate dessert every night (a standing order), and he was glad to accommodate me.
 It turns out I just had to speak up and ask.

 (6) Be Gracious

-The cruise staff works hard feeding many people at the same time.
+The cruise staff works hard to feed many people simultaneously.
 The chefs and kitchen staff are moving at lightning speed.
 The waiters are under a lot of pressure.
-They are all working 12+ hours days and they work every day with few breaks.
-You are one of a few people on the ship with special meal requests.
+They work 12+ hours per day with few breaks.

-While I say advocate for yourself so you are taken seriously, just remember to be gracious and kind to the staff at all times.
-I did cry to the staff and express my concerns with their procedures, but once we got through this rough patch, I was over the top smiles and gracious with them!
+While I say advocate for yourself so you are taken seriously, always remember to be gracious and kind to the staff.

 (7) Tip Generously

-While gratuity is added to your cruise bill daily, make sure you leave extra tips for those who went above and beyond to help you.
-This will blaze the trail for those of us to come – the staff will know that treating you special will net them a bigger tip.
+While gratuity is added to your cruise bill daily, leave extra tips for those who went above and beyond to help you.
+This will blaze the trail for those of us to come as the staff will know that treating you special will net them a bigger tip.

 (8) Bring Snacks

-While the food on the ship is great, there were moments during traveling (airport, excursions) where having your own safe gluten-free snacks would be nice.
-Bring bars, jerky and packaged items to enjoy as needed.
+While the food on the ship is great, there were moments during traveling (airport, excursions, etc.) where having your safe gluten-free snacks was nice.
+Bring bars, jerky, and packaged items to enjoy as needed.

-On top of that, I would always grab an apple or banana and boxed cereal from the dining hall to bring with me on excursions as snacks.
+On top of that, I would always grab an apple or banana and a box of Cheerios from the dining hall to bring with me on excursions as snacks.
 Please read my comprehensive list of gluten-free snack ideas for inspiration.

 (9) Eat Naturally Gluten Free Foods